Sometimes You Just Never Know

-There are many opportunties to produce Apps that provide new functionality to e-commerce platforms like Shopify.
-Some might argue the low fruit has all been picked but others continue to clamour for more.
+There are many opportunities to produce Apps that provide new functionality to e-commerce platforms like Shopify.
+Some might argue the low fruit has all been picked but others continue to clamor for more.
 As a developer it is easy to produce an App but it turns out to be very hard to support that same App by polishing the rough edges, introducing new features and ensuring everyone is happy using it.
 That can make it daunting to release new Apps into the App store.

 I have a vast majority of my Apps outside of the App store.
 On occasion when a Shopify customer or merchant would inquire about a certain functionality I would lay down some tracks to my company by informing them I already developed the App they need.
 It seems that if it is not in the App store for some merchants it does not exist.
 I understand that.
 Presence in the App store is somewhat of a vetting process, and offers merchants some reassurance that an App is real.